martinsokoh72-dot/embedded_systems_project/README.md

 Troubleshooting / Debugging:

-- Oscilloscope is used for verifying the voltages at different terminals.
+- Oscilloscope is used for verifying the voltages at different terminals (hardware debugging).
+- Break points was used for software code debugging.
 - Fan does not spin: Verify MOSFET wiring, 12V supply, and PWM signal.
 - RPM not updating: Check tachometer connection and GPIO interrupt configuration.
 - No serial output: Confirm UART configuration and correct COM port in terminal.